mongodb/docs/source/includes/client-prereqs.rst

    tabs:
      - id: windows
        content: |
-         Connecting Tableau to the |bi| requires the following:
+         Connecting Tableau to the {+download-center-tableau+} requires
+         the following:

          - Tableau version 10.3 or later